Rūdolfs Balcers

-Rūdolfs Balcers (born 8 April 1997) is a Latvian professional ice hockey forward who is currently playing with the ZSC Lions of the National League (NL).
-He was selected by the San Jose Sharks, 142nd overall, in the 2015 NHL Entry Draft.
+Rūdolfs Balcers (born 8 April 1997) is a Latvian professional ice hockey player who is a forward for the ZSC Lions of the National League (NL).
+He was selected by the San Jose Sharks, 142nd overall, in the 2015 NHL entry draft.
 Balcers played three seasons for the Stavanger Oilers before moving to North America in 2016, where he spent one season with the Kamloops Blazers of the Western Hockey League (WHL).
 After one season in the American Hockey League (AHL) with the Sharks minor league affiliate, the San Jose Barracuda, Balcers was traded to the Ottawa Senators in 2018, and made his NHL debut with the team in 2019.
 He rejoined the Sharks in 2021.

 Playing with the Latvian national team, Balcers played a central role in the country's first-ever medal at Ice Hockey World Championships in 2023.

 Playing career

 As a junior, Balcers played in Norway with Lørenskog until joining the Stavanger Oilers in the 2013–14 season.
-The youngest player on the Oilers in 2014–15, he recorded 21 points in 38 regular season as the club won the league championship, and was selected by the San Jose Sharks in the fifth round, 142nd overall, at the 2015 NHL Entry Draft.
+The youngest player on the Oilers in 2014–15, he recorded 21 points in 38 regular season as the club won the league championship, and was selected by the San Jose Sharks in the fifth round, 142nd overall, at the 2015 NHL entry draft.

 After three seasons with Stavanger Oilers he moved to continue his development in North America, joining major junior club the Kamloops Blazers of the Western Hockey League (WHL) for the 2016–17 season.
 Balcers made a seamless transition to the WHL appearing in 66 games with the Blazers, finishing with 40 goals, the most on the team.

 Having experienced a successful season with Blazers, he was signed to a three-year, entry-level contract with his draft team, the San Jose Sharks, on 13 July 2017.
 After attending the Sharks 2017 training camp, he was assigned by the Sharks to begin his North American professional career with AHL affiliate, the San Jose Barracuda.
-In the 2017–18 season, Balcers led the Barrcuda with 23 goals and 25 assists for 48 points in 67 games.
+In the 2017–18 season, Balcers led the Barracuda with 23 goals and 25 assists for 48 points in 67 games.
 He was selected to represent the Barracuda at the 2018 All-Star Classic.